The Anthropology Major

-Distribution of courses: At least 1 intro survey or intermediate course in each of 3 subfields; 3 advanced courses (not incl ANTH 471, 472, 491, or senior essay sem); up to 3 cognate courses in other departments or programs with DUS approval.
+Distribution of courses: At least one introductory or intermediate course in each of three subfields; at least three advanced courses (not incl ANTH 471, 472, 491, or seminar senior essay); up to 3 cognate courses in other departments or programs with DUS approval.

-Senior requirement: Senior essay in advanced Sem or ANTH 491
+Senior requirement: Senior essay in advanced seminar or ANTH 491

 Most graduate courses in Anthropology are open to undergraduates who have appropriate background.
 Permission of the instructor is required to register for graduate courses, and interested students should consult with the instructor regarding appropriateness.